juechemparathy/jtrace/README.md

 JTrace
 ======
-This application tracks how far and how long it takes for participants to reach a meet up place.
+This application tracks how far and how long it takes for participants to reach a meet-up place.

-Forked from JChatter application.